 Hotels may accept vouchers or gift cards purchased by guests or provided by third-party organizations.
 These can be used to pay for all or a portion of the guest's stay.

-BNPL services enable guests to make purchases and pay for them later in installments.
+BNPL services work as a hotel payment plan hosted by a third party that lets guests make purchases and pay for them later in installments.
 This option may be available for booking hotel stays, making it easier for guests to budget their expenses.

 19. Cryptocurrencies